-My Society My Organization My Work Country Principal HR Problems Main Contributing Factors Issues Being Addressed Contributions/ Constraints Example: Canada Longstanding: Depending on the definition of homelessness, between 150 000 and 1 000 000 people are homeless in Canada (Canadian Alliance to End Homelessness, 2012).
-Government cuts in social programs Lack of affordable housing Poverty Disability Promotion of ESC rights Lack of clear information on homeless populations Activist working with affected women and children/Lack of communication between similar NGOs Example: Canada Emerging: Child Poverty: 1 in 5 children in Canada lives in poverty, an increase of 21% since 1989.
+My Society My Organization My Work Country Principal HR Problems Main Contributing Factors Issues Being Addressed Contributions/ Constraints Example: Longstanding: Depending on the definition of homelessness, between 150 000 and 1 000 000 Government cuts in social programs Promotion of ESC rights Lack of clear information on homeless populations Canada people are homeless in Canada (Canadian Alliance to End Homelessness, 2012).
+Lack of affordable housing Poverty Activist working with affected women and children/Lack of Disability communication between similar NGOs Example: Canada Emerging: Child Poverty: Almost 1 in 5 children in Canada lived in poverty in 2013.
+The rate of child poverty in Canada has increased from 15.8% in 1989 to 19% in 2013.
+Child poverty rates are nearly double for Indigenous children, at 40 %.
 Government deferred investment in social programs Promotion of ESC rights Activist working with Campaign 2000, a cross-Canada public education movement/Lack of awareness among Canadians